Gudu0/Tower-defence-test/README.md

 Day 2
 • made js file
 • tried a bunch of stuff to try and get my mouse position to display, but it didnt work so I removed it.

+Day ?
+• keeping a day log is not going well, I forgot about it.
+•